sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory$ Initial Attack Vectors/IPv6 Attack/IPv6 DNS Takeover via mitm6.md

 ![](https://i.imgur.com/3DID7Ig.png)

-Checking your present folder, `~/PEH/AD` , you should have a folder with the folder name when you specified the `-l` option, this folder contains sensitive files in
+Checking your present folder, `~/PEH/AD` , you should have a folder with the folder name when you specified the `-l` option, this folder contains sensitive files in **html, grep and json** format (HTML formats are the best)